TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

-* The decimal module was designed to support "without prejudice, both exact unrounded decimal arithmetic (sometimes called fixed-point arithmetic) and rounded floating-point arithmetic."  -- excerpt from the decimal arithmetic specification.
+* The decimal module was designed to support "without prejudice, both exact unrounded decimal arithmetic (sometimes called fixed-point arithmetic) and rounded floating-point arithmetic."  -- excerpt kutoka the decimal arithmetic specification.

 The module design is centered around three concepts:  the decimal number, the